 ‘I’ll post per page and you guys comment on it if it needs revision or what‘

 And with every improvement, we reach more milestones, we break the wall of our former selves, and stand amazed at how far we have come since we started. “

 Who among the characters can you relate to?

 “Nemo.
 Hands down.
 Unlike Nemo being a transfer from multiple schools, I was a transfer from a different place altogether.
-I was born here, but most of my life was spent on Saipan and 2 years in Florida.
+I was born here, but most of my life was spent in Saipan and two years in Florida.
 Coming back to the Philippines, I didn’t know anyone aside from my family and relatives.
 It took time to adjust, and I hope Nemo adjusts just as well.”

 “That would be Nemo.
 Some of the things he went through are written from my own experiences (just guess which parts lol) and I can relate to how heavily he talks to himself inside his head hahahaha!
 I’m actually excited about how his character will turn out in the coming chapters.”